slepic/templated-tracy-bar-panel/README.md

 ## Usage

-When implementing a IBarPanel for Tracy, instead of implementing the interface directly, create just a factory class, which will do something like this:
+When implementing a IBarPanel for Tracy, instead of implementing the interface directly, create just a factory class, which will instantiate the ```TemplatedBarPanel``` like this:

 ```
 class Factory